jmgonza6/crystal-builder/README.md

 Simply run the following command in the top-level directory,

-	make install
+	make

-If you wish to build just the application and not have it installed, run the following,
+Alternatively, type the following to see a list of options available to `make`,

-	make all
+    make help

-In both cases, the executable  will be placed in the `build/` directory located in the top-level of this distribution
+Once complete, the executable will be placed in the `build/` directory located in the top-level of this distribution.

 __________________________________________________________________________________